fromholdio/silverstripe-embedfield/README.md

 This field is designed to let users attached an oembed object (eg a YouTube video) to a page or dataobject.
 It stores the oembed result information in an EmbedObject for easy access from the template (or wherever you want it).

-This is largely built upon the work of [SilverStripe Embed Field nathancox/embedfield](https://github.com/nathancox/silverstripe-embedfield) which has been quiet for several years.
+This originally built upon the work of [SilverStripe Embed Field nathancox/embedfield](https://github.com/nathancox/silverstripe-embedfield) which had been quiet for several years.

-**This version 4.x changes the composer package vendor & name, and the namespace of the EmbedObject and EmbedField classes.**

-This has styling updates, Silverstripe v5 and Embed/Embed v4 compatibility and enhancements, and a few other minor tweaks.
+**As of v4.1 the field has been converted to a React-driven form field, enabling use inline in Elemental blocks.**

 Requirements
 ------------